datquocnguyen/LFTM/README.md

 Similar to the `wordVectors.txt` file in the `test` folder, each line in the input word-vector file starts with a word type which is followed by a vector representation.

-To obtain the vector representations of words, the users can use the pre-trained word vectors learned from large external corpora OR the word vectors which are trained on the input topic-modeling corpus.
+To obtain the vector representations of words, the users can use `the pre-trained word vectors learned from large external corpora` OR `the word vectors which are trained on the input topic-modeling corpus`.

 In case of using the pre-trained word vectors learned from the large external corpora, the users have to remove words in the input topic-modeling corpus, in which these words are not found in the input word-vector file.